Lands’ End to John O’Groats – Lejog route

 Day 10 – Via Loch Ness to Bonar Bridge

-Day 11 – Short tough day to north coast
+Day 11 – Short tough day to the north coast

 Day 12 – Finish at John O’Groats!

 The most common cause of dementia is Alzheimer’s disease, affecting around 465,000 people in the UK.
-The disease affects can include loss of memory, mood changes, and problems with communication and reasoning.
+The disease effects can include loss of memory, mood changes, and problems with communication and reasoning.

 Catherine set out on the Lejog cycle ride on 23rd June for 13 days and this was a complete success and we are extremely pleased that Catherine has helped make a difference.